GallTech/rag-lab/README.md

 A Retrieval-Augmented Generation (RAG) system designed to ingest, embed, and query ~100,000 Artificial Intelligence research papers.

 A Retrieval-Augmented Generation (RAG) system is a way of improving how AI answers questions by letting it search real documents before it responds.
-This system has consumed over 100,000 research papers on Artificial Intelligence.
+This system has consumed over 100,000 Artificial Intelligence research papers.
 Each paper is processed into an “embedding,” a mathematical representation that makes it possible to compare concepts and ideas rather than just matching keywords.
 When a question is asked, the system finds the most relevant passages from these embeddings and provides them to the AI model, which then generates a clear answer grounded in the source material.

 ## Project Goals
 1. Hands-on learning: Build my first non-trivial Linux software project, gaining practical experience with Python, Bash, GitHub, monitoring, and related tooling.